szilvia-csernus/full-stack-skeleton/README.md

 The production setup takes care of creating and running all migrations, creates the superuser, builds the frontend for production and starts up an `nginx` web server.

-Both the python and the node base images use the `alpine` distribution of linux to keep the build sizes to the minimum.
+Both the python and the node base images use the `alpine` distribution of linux to keep the image sizes to the minimum.

 ---